Harris campaign highlights Trump’s past praise for Mark Robinson as CNN report roils battleground North Carolina

 Republicans react on Capitol Hill

+North Carolina Sen. Thom Tillis said the CNN report marked a “tough day,” but he urged fellow Republicans in the state to “stay focused on the races we can win,” pointing to the presidential election and other down-ballot contests.
+But he notably excluded the race for governor.

+“We have to make sure President Trump wins NC and support the outstanding GOP candidates running for key [North Carolina General Assembly] and judicial races.
+If Harris takes NC, she takes the White House.
+We can’t let that happen,” Tillis said on social media.

-North Carolina Rep. Richard Hudson, who leads the House Republican campaign arm, told reporters Thursday that “the allegations were very concerning.”
+Earlier Thursday, North Carolina Rep. Richard Hudson, who leads the House Republican campaign arm, told reporters that “the allegations were very concerning.”

 But Hudson stopped short of calling Robinson to step aside.